 New Report Evaluating IMF Advice to Central Banks

-The International Monetary Fund’s (IMF) Independent Evaluation Office (IEO) Monetary Policy report will be released at the Peterson Institute for International Economics (PIIE) on June 27, 2019.
-Charles Collyns, director of the IEO, and Prakash Loungani, assistant director of the IEO, who led the evaluation team that produced the report, will present its findings.
-Sebnem Kalemli-Ozcan, University of Maryland, and Joseph E. Gagnon, PIIE, will both share their insights on the report.
+The International Monetary Fund’s (IMF) Independent Evaluation Office (IEO) Monetary Policy report was released at the Institute on June 27, 2019.
+Charles Collyns, director of the IEO, and Prakash Loungani, assistant director of the IEO, who led the evaluation team that produced the report, presented its findings.
+Sebnem Kalemli-Ozcan, University of Maryland, and Joseph E. Gagnon, PIIE, both shared their insights on the report.

 The new IEO report assesses the quality of IMF advice to central banks over the past decade and provides recommendations on how the Fund could raise its game on monetary policy issues.
 The report covers advice to the major central banks carrying out unconventional monetary policies (UMP) over this period, to several smaller advanced economies, and to emerging markets that faced spillovers from UMP.
 While recognizing the IMF’s wide-ranging response to these developments, the report also identifies several shortcomings in the Fund’s engagement.

 Charles Collyns joined the IEO as director in February 2017, after working as managing director and chief economist at the Institute of International Finance.
 He served as assistant secretary for international finance at the US Treasury Department from 2010 to 2013.